How to Use Real Estate Assignment Contracts for Investing

 Back-To-Back Closings for a Flip Sale

-What is your role here, and how are you adding value?
-Simply, you have perfected your techniques and can locate really great deep discount real estate deals with others, your buyers, ever know about them.
-There are many ways to get to a good deal early, and your value to your buyer customer is that you've got the property in your control, so they'll only get it if you pass it along.
+Ideally, you've perfected your techniques and you can locate really great deep discount real estate deals with others.
+There are many ways to get to a good deal early, and your value to your buyer customer is that you've got the property in your control.
+They'll only get it if you pass it along.